Oh Land: Personal life

-In 2016, Oh Land moved back to Denmark.
+Øland moved from Denmark to New York City in 2010.
+She lived in the Williamsburg neighbourhood of Brooklyn.
+In 2016, she moved back to Denmark.

 She married artist and designer Eske Kath in 2013 at a zoo in Denmark.
 On 14 February 2016 she gave birth to her first son Svend in New York.
 The family moved to Søborg, a northern suburb of Copenhagen, after Svend was born.
-A separation permit for the couple was issued on the 23rd of October 2018 by the Danish government.
+The pair subsequently split, with their separation being finalized on 23 October 2018.

 She has a small dog named Ujan that travels with her sometimes.
-On 21 August 2020 Oh Land gave birth to her second son by her boyfriend, Adi Zukanović, known to the public as Moust; the child's real name remains a family secret.
+On 21 August 2020 Øland gave birth to her second son by her boyfriend, Adi Zukanović, known to the public as Moust; the child's real name remains a family secret.

 Musical style

 In 2011, The Line of Best Fit described Oh Land's music as pop that is both catchy and experimental.
-The magazine said her vocals have a wide range and go from gentle to soaring.
-In 2020, Higher Plain Music felt her album Family Tree represented a new direction; more album while retaining quirky element.
-They said there was a gospel influence, vocal and use of orchestral synths.
+The magazine wrote that her vocals have a wide range and go from gentle to soaring.
+In 2020, Higher Plain Music felt her album Family Tree represented a new direction; more adult while retaining a quirky element.
+They noted the gospel influence on the vocals and use of orchestral synths.